scorpido74/azure-docs.nl-nl/articles/cognitive-services/Custom-Vision-Service/custom-vision-onnx-windows-ml.md

 ## <a name="prerequisites"></a>Vereisten

-* Windows 10 build 17738 of hoger
+* Windows 10 versie 1809 of hoger

-* Windows SDK voor build 17738 of hoger
+* Windows SDK voor Build 17763 of hoger

 * Visual Studio 2017 versie 15.7 of later waarbij de __ontwikkelworkload van Universal Windows Platform__ is ingeschakeld.